jzu/bac/README.md

 ## Installation

-The script works in any directory by calling `./bac …` , but you can install it
+The script works in any directory by calling `./bac …` provided it has execution rights (`chmod 755 bac` it it's not the case), but you can install it system-wide:
-system-wide:

     sudo install -m 755 bac /usr/local/bin
     sudo install -m 644 bac.sigs /usr/local/etc